Stéphane Zubar: AFC Bournemouth

-Zubar had a trial with Crewe Alexandra in September 2014.
+Zubar had trials with Partick Thistle and Crewe Alexandra in August/September 2014.
 He joined League One club Port Vale on a one-month loan on 29 September.
 He made three appearances for the "Valiants", and was sent off in the last of these games for striking out at Preston North End's Joe Garner in a 2–0 defeat at Deepdale.
 He did not return to the starting line-up and manager Rob Page elected not to extend his loan spell at Vale Park.
 Zubar instead joined Russ Wilcox's York City on a two-month loan.
 The loan was extended to the end of 2014–15 and he impressed in his performances at Bootham Crescent enough to warrant speculation in the local press that he would be offered a contract by York in the summer.

-Despite having not played for Bournemouth for more than two-and-a-half years, the club's promotion to the Premier League in May 2015 triggered a one-year extension to his contract.
+Despite having not played for Bournemouth for more than two-and-a-half-years, the club's promotion to the Premier League in May 2015 triggered a one-year extension to his contract.
 Zubar rejoined York on a one-month loan on 7 August 2015, and made his debut a day later in a 3–0 away defeat to Wycombe Wanderers, the opening match of 2015–16.
 He suffered cruciate ligament damage during York's 0–0 away draw with Exeter City on 22 August 2015, which was expected to rule him out for the season.
 He returned to Bournemouth for treatment, ending his loan at York on five appearances.